IQSS/dataverse/doc/sphinx-guides/source/api/apps.rst

 GeoConnect
 ~~~~~~~~~~

 GeoConnect allows Dataverse files to be visualized on http://worldmap.harvard.edu with the "Explore" button.
-Read more about it in the :doc:`/user/data-exploration/worldmap` section of the User Guide.
+Read more about it in the `WorldMap: Geospatial Data Exploration` section of the User Guide (disabled for now).

 https://github.com/IQSS/geoconnect